microsoft/frontend-bootcamp/step2-07/demo/README.md

 [Lessons](../) | [Exercise](./exercise/) | [Demo](./demo/)

 Redux is currently the most popular Flux implementation, and the ecosystem of related libraries has grown as a result.
-This is one of the reasons why it is a very popular library within Microsoft products as well.
+This is one of the reasons why it is a very popular library within Microsoft products.

 Various GitHub users have collected "awesome lists" of tech and articles related to Redux.
 Here is [one such list](https://github.com/xgrommx/awesome-redux#react---a-javascript-library-for-building-user-interfaces), but it is literally impossible to list out all the related tech.